-The Company believes that incentives and stock-based awards focus employees on the objective of creating stockholder value and promoting the success of the Company, and that incentive compensation plans like the proposed 2024 Plan are an important attraction, retention and motivation tool for participants in the plan.
+Our Company believes that incentives and stock-based awards focus employees on the objective of creating stockholder value and promoting the success of our Company, and that incentive compensation plans like the Amended 2024 Plan are an important attraction, retention and motivation tool for participants in the Amended 2024 Plan.
+Our Board believes that the number of shares currently available under the 2024 Performance Incentive Plan does not give our Company sufficient authority and flexibility to adequately provide for future incentives.
+Our Board believes that the additional shares give our Company greater flexibility to structure future incentives and better attract, retain and award key employees.